JaneNnyawira/Data-Professional-Analysis/README.md

 INTRODUCTION
 * I did the analysis of Data Professionals after a survey.
+Data cleaning, analysis and interactive visualization are the steps I took.
 It was done on PowerBi.

  REQUIREMENTS
  * Unique ID